the-bumblebee/expos/stage11/README.md

 ### 4. spl_progs/console_output.spl

-The intrrupt 7 routine programs used for printing to the terminal screen.
+The interrupt 7 routine programs used for printing to the terminal screen.
 This program requires 3 arguments- argument 1 is -2 (file descriptor for terminal), argument 2 is the value to be printed and argument 3 is could be anything (exists solely for the purpose of convention).
 If argument 1 is -2, prints value to the terminal, else, returns -1.

 ### 5. spl_progs/os_startup.spl